-- Fixed project Option: Mini-amazon

-- Open project Option: Your own idea!
-(More work, more fun)

-- From previous years:

-- RA: next-generation relational algebra interpreter

-- You may get to try it out for Homework #1!

-- Managing tent shifts and schedules!

-- Tutor-tutee matching

-- What's in my fridge and what can I cook?

-- Hearsay: manage your own musics

-- Dining at Duke (and deliver meals to students)

-- National Parklopedia: a website to find information about national parks

-- Project-details doc will be posted

-- More examples later but we expect you to be creative with a new idea!
+- Fixed project Option: Mini-amazon - Open project Option: Your own idea!
+(More work, more fun) - From previous years: - RA: next-generation relational algebra interpreter - You may get to try it out for Homework #1! - Managing tent shifts and schedules! - Tutor-tutee matching - What's in my fridge and what can I cook? - Hearsay: manage your own musics - Dining at Duke (and deliver meals to students) - National Parklopedia: a website to find information about national parks - Browse through Lec-1 of Fall'21 for more examples - Project-details doc will be posted in the next 1-2 weeks - Start looking for 4 other members from the same discussion session think whether you want to do the fixed project with more specifications provided or be creative in an open project!